If you are reading this, you may be experiencing one or all of these 3 problems:

 Three years ago, as I was making small tweaks to my site, I mistakenly pressed a button in the editor, and the website turned into a BLANK PAGE.
 That moment was followed by denial (I thought my site was hiding somewhere I couldn’t see), panic and anxiety (where will my clients go without a website?), and then finally, resilience.

-I looked up the internet for solutions, found bits and pieces of my site again, and in two weeks' time (with a lot of help), I had a brand-new website.
+I looked up the internet for solutions, found bits and pieces of my site again, and in two weeks' time (with a lot of help), I had a brand-new website made with Wordpress.
 I loved the new version even more than the two previous ones.

 This experience was empowering, making me realize that with all the tools available online, it is possible to design a professional-looking website without spending 1000$ for it!
-Since then, I have recently redesigned the spa’s website to create a stunning new website on Shopify.
-The main goal was to turn the website into an e-commerce platform, so it brings revenue by selling products and gift certificates online.
-This is how my Spa business site currently looks like:
+Since then, I have recently redesigned the spa’s website to create a new website on Shopify.
+This is how the Spa website currently looks like:

 (Click on the image)